capsulerun/vpod/README.md

 ## How it works

-A `vpod` runs a RISC‑V virtual machine compiled to WebAssembly, implementing the RV64GC specification.
-When you start a `vpod`, it boots from a snapshot, a saved VM state ready in under a second.
+A `vpod` runs a full RISC‑V virtual machine (RV64GC, single vCPU) compiled to WebAssembly.
+Inside it boots a real Linux kernel with a real userspace, so `apk`, `pip`, shells and daemons all behave like they would on actual hardware.

-The WASM component communicates with the host through WASI 0.2, providing controlled access to filesystem, networking, and standard I/O while keeping all execution state (CPU registers, memory, filesystem) isolated inside the sandbox.
+Three pieces make that practical:

+**Snapshots.** Instead of booting Linux from scratch, a `vpod` restores a snapshot: a saved VM state (CPU registers, RAM, filesystem) captured right after boot.
+Restoring one takes well under a second.
+Suspend works the same way in reverse, only dirty memory pages are written back to disk, so you can pause a sandbox and resume it later, even from another process.

+**Ahead-of-time translation.** Pure instruction-by-instruction emulation is slow, and WebAssembly rules out a runtime JIT.
+So at snapshot build time, the hottest guest code paths are translated from RISC‑V into native code that gets compiled into the WASM module itself.
+At runtime the VM dispatches into these translated blocks when the guest code matches, and falls back to the interpreter when it doesn't.
+This is worth roughly 5x on CPU-bound work, with zero effect on isolation: translated code goes through the same MMU and memory checks as interpreted code.

+**The WASI boundary.** The WASM component talks to the host exclusively through WASI 0.2.
+The guest never sees host file descriptors, sockets, or memory: filesystem access goes through explicitly mounted directories, and networking goes through a user-mode network stack inside the component that only ever asks the host for plain outbound sockets.
+Everything else (guest kernel, processes, memory) lives inside the WASM linear memory and dies with it.

 ### RV64GC Specification